About “Math in Moscow”

 - modest tuition, low living expenses.

-If you would like to learn more about the program feel free to ask our recent alumni and to read our alumni testimonials.
-Another good option is to discuss your questions with our representative in the USA.
+If you are interested in the program feel free to ask our recent alumni and to read our alumni testimonials.
+Another good option is to call or to email us.
 Additionally here are videos from the IUM and the HSE leaders speaking about the MiM mission.
-Recently the “Math Horizons” magazine published a paper about MiM written by our alumnus.
+A few years ago the “Math Horizons” magazine published a paper about MiM written by our alumnus.
 And, of course, please email your questions about the program to firstname.lastname@example.org.

 A “Math in Moscow” semester lasts 15 weeks, see the program calendar.
 We offer a wide range of mathematical courses and a few non-mathematical ones including Russian language.
 At the beginning of the semester every student participating in the program may choose as many courses as one prefers.
 The first three weeks course selection period allows you to participate in courses that interest you without enrolling in them.
 For a successful accomplishment of the program one should pass at least three courses.
 Every mathematical course is taught two classes per week, each class lasts for one hour and a half.
 All the classes are taught in English.
 Most of our lecturers have extensive teaching experience in the US and/or Canada.